-The company has its roots in research at Lund University and the technology is based on long scientific research and clinical treatments with PDT, photodynamic tumour therapy at Lund University Hospital.
+The company has its roots in research at Lund University, and the technology is based on long scientific research and clinical treatments with PDT, and photodynamic therapy at Lund University Hospital.
 Globally, a total of about one million PDT treatments for skin tumours are performed annually.
 SpectraCure has further developed this method for the treatment of internal solid tumours.
 The company’s interstitial PDT system with its proprietary IDOSE® software is a completely new medical technology system for treatment planning and dose delivery of laser light.

 Our intention is to engage with global industrial partners with the aim of gaining additional support and resources in our commercialisation process.

-Prostate cancer affects 700,000 people annually in the US and Europe.
-Of these, about 10% relapse after radiotherapy.
+Prostate cancer affects around 700,000 people annually in the US and Europe.
+Of these, about 20% relapse after radiotherapy.
 The global prostate cancer market is growing and is estimated to be worth around $100 billion by 2026.
 The market is growing as more and more men are affected by prostate cancer, mainly due to an increase in life expectancy.
 The value of the market is also increasing as a result of more high cost, sophisticated treatments reaching the market.